coolestxuxu/Ich-bin-xuxu/readme.md

 /****************  some daily inspiration of mine *******************/

+Smth happened in the last few days, I want to tell Lorenzo, 'you will never be alone, I will be with you from dusk to dawn'

+_ last update until here 2018-01-12 _

 Tomas Mikolov is fucking awesoooome, now i am having Mikolovmania cuz nothing's sexier than a super smart brain

 _ last update until here 2018-01-06 _